Third Sabbatical's A Charm

 • AI

-• godwit physiology and ecology
+• godwit physiology

-• device miniaturization
+• device miniaturization)

-• AI injection into middle-mile fiber routing for maximum impact to unserved areas (already in progress)
+• AI injection into middle-mile fiber routing for maximum impact to unserved areas

-Potential Sabbatical Collaborations
+Sabbatical Collaborations

-• University of Alaska (Fairbanks)
+• U Alaska (Fairbanks)

 • Alaska Sea Grant